How many residents are in each class?

 There is no overnight in-house call.
-Schedule is every fourth night with PGY2 and PGY3 residents sharing first-call.
-Third year residents perform back-up call.
+The schedule is every fourth night with PGY2 and PGY3 residents sharing first call.
+Third-year residents perform back-up call.
 An attending takes call each night.

 How often does one get paged on call?

-Typically the on-call resident will be paged several times when on call.
-Emergencies requiring the first on-call resident to come into the hospital occur approximately once in two to three call nights.
+Typically, the on-call resident will be paged several times when on call.
+Emergencies requiring the first on-call resident to come into the hospital occur approximately once every two to three call nights.

 Is research required?